netdata/learn/guides/step-by-step/step-09.md

 ## Tweak the database engine's settings

-If you're using Netdata v1.18.0 or higher, and you haven't changed your `memory mode` settings before following this tutorial, your Netdata agent is already using the database engine.
+If you're using Netdata v1.18.0 or higher, and you haven't changed your `memory mode` settings before following this guide, your Netdata agent is already using the database engine.

 Let's look at your `netdata.conf` file again.
 Under the `[global]` section, you'll find three connected options.